The genocide of the Tutsi in Rwanda

 Hunted and killed like animals

-The speed and scale of the killings partly explain the lack of reaction in the country where the actions that are then carried out relate more to rescue, including by Hutu hostile to genocide, than to armed resistance.
+The speed and scale of the murders partly explain the lack of reaction in the country where the actions that are then carried out relate more to rescue, including by Hutu hostile to genocide, than to armed resistance.

 The involvement of the civilian population